lucidrains/flash-cosine-sim-attention/README.md

 - [ ] bfloat16 support, use sfinae as recommended by Arthur
 - [ ] flexible which type is used for accumulation
 - [ ] support O(n) 1d dynamic positional bias
+- [ ] stream from qk_mma to shared memory in chunks to calculate out mma, see if freed smem can be used for caching more
 - [ ] prepare a smem fragment caching mechanism, to allow for as much caching as allowed on A100 (or f16). also allow for transposed access to smem data
 - [ ] make attention tile size processing customizable for backwards pass